-The process of accessing content cached on a CDN network edge is almost always transparent to the user.
-CDN management software dynamically calculates which server is located nearest to the user making the request and delivers content based on those calculations.
-CDN edge servers communicate with the content's origin server to deliver cached content and new content that has not been cached to the user.
+The process of accessing content cache on a CDN network edge is almost always transparent to the user.
+CDN management software dynamically calculates which server is located nearest to the user, making the request and delivering content based on those calculations.
+CDN edge servers communicate with the content's origin server to deliver to the user cached content and new content that hasn't been cached.

 Edge servers reduce the distance that content travels and the number of hops a data packet makes.
 The result is less packet loss, optimized bandwidth and faster performance.
-That minimizes timeouts, latency and jitter and improves the user experience.
-In the event of an internet attack or outage, content hosted on a CDN server remains available to those users who are nearest to the edge locations until the time-to-live for the CDN server expires.
+This minimizes timeouts, latency and jitter, and it also improves the user experience.
+In the event of an internet attack or outage, fresh content cached and hosted on a CDN server remains available to those users who are nearest to the edge locations until the time-to-live for the CDN server expires.
 For example, if a website server goes down, the website is still accessible to visitors if it was cached properly on different geographically dispersed servers.

-Organizations buy services from CDN providers to deliver their content to users from the nearest geographic location.
-CDN providers either host content themselves or pay network operators and internet service providers to host CDN servers.
+Organizations buy services from CDN providers for routing content to users from the nearest geographic location.
+CDN providers either host the content themselves or pay network operators and internet service providers to host CDN servers.

 CDN providers also use load balancing and solid-state drives to help data reach users faster.
-They reduce file size using compression and special algorithms and are deploying machine learning and artificial intelligence to enable faster load and transmission times.
+They reduce file size using compression and special algorithms, and deploy machine learning and artificial intelligence to enable faster load and transmission times.

 What are the uses of a CDN?

-- An e-commerce organization uses one to deliver content at busy times of year when traffic spikes are likely.
+- An e-commerce organization uses a CDN to deliver content at busy times of the year when traffic spikes are likely.

-- A bank uses a CDN to securely transfer sensitive data.
+- A bank uses a CDN to securely transfer sensitive customer data.

-- A mobile application provider uses one of these networks to reduce load times and increase response times, improving mobile users' customer experience.
+- A mobile application provider uses a CDN to reduce load times and increase response times, improving mobile users' customer experience.

 What are the benefits of a CDN?

 - Efficiency.
-CDNs improve webpage loading times and reduce bounce rates.
+CDNs improve web page load times and reduce bounce rates.
 Both advantages keep users from abandoning a slow-loading site or e-commerce application.

 - Availability.
 Since the website is distributed across multiple geographically dispersed servers, CDNs offer scalability.
-They can handle more traffic and avoid network failures better than the origin server, increasing content availability.
+They can handle more traffic and avoid network failures better than origin servers.
+As a result, content is readily available.